dragon.data.zarr.Store

 A second DDict that is a copy of the first assuming that no other processes were concurrently using this DDict.

-destroy(allow_restart=False) None
+destroy(allow_restart=False) None [source]

 Destroy a Distributed Dictionary instance, freeing all the resources that were allocated when it was created.
-Any clients that are still attached to the dictionary and try to do an operation on it will experience an exception when attempting subsequent operations.
+Any clients that are still attached to the dictionary and try to do an operation on it will experience an exception if attempting subsequent operations.

-detach() None
+detach() None [source]

 Detach from the Distributed Dictionary and free all local resources of this client.
 But leave in place the DDict for other clients and processes.